qmtran/openstack-labs/lab-01/README.md

-     PackStack requires the ability to ssh as root into the target machine (the machine which is getting OpenStack services are being installed to, in our case local)
+     PackStack requires the ability to ssh as root into the target machine (the machine which is getting OpenStack services are being installed to, in our case local) Our target is the **Controller** instance (localhost from the perspective of PackStack) The following config changes enables key-enabled root ssh login

      0. Alter SSH Daemon config to permit root login and restart it to take effect